Part VI. Standards of Practice

 18VAC41-60-180.
 Display of license.

-A. The responsible management for each body-piercing, ear-piercing, or ear-piercing earlobe only salon must ensure that all current licenses issued by the board are displayed in the reception area of the salon in plain view of the public.
-Duplicate licenses shall be posted in a like manner in every salon location where the licensee provides services.
+A. The responsible management for each body-piercing, ear-piercing, or ear-piercing earlobe only salon must ensure that all current licenses issued by the board are displayed in plain view of the public either in the reception area or at individual workstations of the salon.
+Duplicate licenses must be posted in a similar manner in every salon location where the licensee provides services.

 B. The responsible management for each body-piercing, ear-piercing, or ear-piercing earlobe only salon must ensure that no licensee or apprentice performs any service beyond the scope of practice for the applicable license.